 By getting a home buyers survey, you’re essentially getting in an expert to check for suspicions of property defects i.e. baddies such as subsidence and damp.
 But your RICS surveyor, who carries out the inspection and produces the report, will also be able to give you an opinion on things like how well the place is insulated and if an area needs attention before something goes wrong.

 The report you’ll get is invaluable both to you and your solicitor because if signs of a problem are found, the findings can form the basis of negotiations for a selling price reduction or even make you decide to pull out.
-The converse is that if everything seems to be in order, you’ll have more confidence about proceeding to exchange of contracts.
-And in the event that your surveyor makes a critical mistake, they all carry indemnity such that you can sue them to get remedy.
+The converse is that if everything seems to be in order, you’ll have more confidence about proceeding to the exchange of contracts.

 Finally, you should get a HomeBuyer Report if you’re buying a relatively modern place of modest size and a Building Survey for everything else.